awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/setup-credentials.md

    + On the status bar, choose **AWS Connection Settings**\.
    + [Open AWS Explorer](key-tasks.md#key-tasks-open-explorer), if it isn't already open, and then choose **AWS Connection Settings**\.

 1. Choose the [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to use for the new connection\.
-If it isn't listed, first choose **All Credentials**, and then choose the [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to use\.
+If it isn't listed, choose **All Credentials**, and then choose the [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to use\.
 ![\[Switching the current connection\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/)

-   The AWS Toolkit for JetBrains switches to using the new connection\.
+   The AWS Toolkit for JetBrains switches to the new connection\.
 This connection is now selected in the **AWS Connection Settings** menu in both the status bar and **AWS Explorer**\.

 After you connect, you might need to [switch to working with AWS resources in that account that are in a different AWS Region](key-tasks.md#key-tasks-switch-region)\.